 Implementation guide

-Traditional CSS speech bubbles usually combine a rounded rectangle with a second triangle built in ::before or ::after.
-That method is simple, readable, and still fine for many flat-color interfaces.
+The traditional CSS pattern combines a rounded rectangle with a second triangle in ::before or ::after.
+It is readable, lightweight, and still completely reasonable for many flat-color components.

 .bubble::after {